Chatwoot vs Intercom 2026: Pricing + 5% Promo Code

 How much does Intercom cost?

 Intercom has three plans, priced per person on your team each month: Essential at $39, Advanced at $99, and Expert at $139.
-Its AI bot, Fin, is charged separately — you pay $0.99 every time it closes a customer's question on its own.
-These are the prices Intercom listed on its pricing page in March 2026.
+Its AI bot, Fin, is charged separately — you pay $0.99 every time it closes a customer's question on its own, and only once per conversation no matter how many questions it answers.
+These are the list prices in Intercom's own pricing structured data, verified 26 July 2026.
+Two caveats in Intercom's favour: billing annually costs less than list, and a new-customer offer currently brings Essential down to $19 per seat.

 Does the open-source option support WhatsApp?